OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 We have plenty of other great videos on the [Octopus Deploy YouTube channel](https://www.youtube.com/@OctopusDeploy) too, including guides, industry talking points, and more.

-Our YouTube channel also host our podcasts, [Deploy on Friday](https://www.youtube.com/watch?v=_46blr2aVU4&list=PLAGskdGvlaw27osVwBUbZ6xTKo6T7XNfH) - a weekly show about all things Octopus, hosted by John Bristowe and Jim Pelletier - and [Inside DevOps](https://www.youtube.com/watch?v=gZy2pgSjE5I&list=PLAGskdGvlaw3znIHGhO5b0ANq9z3yHGJH).
+Our YouTube channel also hosts our podcasts, [Deploy on Friday](https://www.youtube.com/watch?v=_46blr2aVU4&list=PLAGskdGvlaw27osVwBUbZ6xTKo6T7XNfH) - a weekly show about all things Octopus, hosted by John Bristowe and Jim Pelletier - and [Inside DevOps](https://www.youtube.com/watch?v=gZy2pgSjE5I&list=PLAGskdGvlaw3znIHGhO5b0ANq9z3yHGJH).

 ## Our website continues to improve